alsalafiyyah/alsalafiyyah.github.io/_posts/2021/2021-05-03-shariah-no-needs-human-to-complete-it.md

 lang: en
 category: [bidah]
 note: true
-excerpt: "The fundamental rule on the acts of 'Ibadah (worship) is that it is Tawqifiyyah (bound by a religious text and not subject to personal opinion)"
+summary: "The fundamental rule on the acts of 'Ibadah (worship) is that it is Tawqifiyyah (bound by a religious text and not subject to personal opinion)"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz